Table of Contents

 - A lowered plane over the living area establishes a contained volume, while the adjacent dining space retains its full height to maintain an expansive feel.

-- Strategic linear lighting or a shift in color temperature can delineate a transition between functional zones.
+- Strategic linear wall lighting or a shift in color temperature can delineate a transition between functional zones.

 - This approach preserves an open and cohesive volume while ensuring each area retains its distinct function and spatial definition.